hustf/BitmapMaps.jl/README.md

 - Step 3: `run_bitmapmap_pipeline()` => User inspects rendered images.

 If an intermediate image file is deleted, the corresponding step is triggered to rerun.
-If the 'Composite.png' image file exists, all steps for that sheet are skipped.

 If the keyword `complete_sheets_first` = true, which is the default, all steps are completed before the next sheet starts processing.
 Steps in the pipeline are: